goforj/httpx/README.md

 - Run `go run ./docs/examplegen` after updating doc examples.
 - Run `go run ./docs/readme/main.go` to refresh the API index and test count.
 - Run `go test ./...`.

+## v2 Status

+httpx v1 has been tagged and is now frozen.
+The `main` branch is v2, which includes intentional breaking changes to improve API clarity and ergonomics (for example, request helpers return `(T, error)`).

 <!-- api:embed:start -->